Exciting and important changes to your visit

 Last February, we embarked on a fundraising appeal to raise money to save this much-loved watermill after it endured significant flood damage.
 Thanks to the generous support of our visitors and local community, we have raised over £90,000.
-We can now begin making the vital repairs to the building’s supporting structure to ensure the future of Winchester City Mill.

 We’re making lasting repairs to the Mill’s basement, which contains beams dating back to as far as the Norman Conquest.
 The conservation work needed makes it possible to share this discovery with our visitors.